Namilyango College: History

 The school was founded in March 1902 by the Mill Hill Fathers, a London-based Catholic missionary society, to educate the sons of Catholic chiefs.
 At the time, the Mill Hill Missionaries' approach to education for locals was guided by their objective of training local catechists and, eventually, local priests.
 The first students at Namilyango were being trained to become, first and foremost, catechists; those who were considered unfit for that vocation would be sent away or, if they were of good character, educated further so they could be taken on as clerks in the colonial government.

 Reputation

 Namilyango College is one of the most prestigious schools in Uganda, owing to its history, influence, excellent academic performance and dominance in sports.
 It is the oldest secondary school and the first college in Uganda, and for long was the best school in boxing until the sport was stopped in the school in the early 1990s.

 Rugby is the biggest sport in the College.
 Namilyango has won the national schools' rugby title more than any other school, and has sent numerous players to the national team.
 Namilyango College was a pioneer in Information Technology in Ugandan schools, building one of the first computer labs.
+It is also now acknowledged by modern Ugandan students as a member of The G8's of Ugandan education.